HANDS:

 10

-Math is more reliable than tools: I like checking for squareness using the Pythagorean Theorem and/or by measuring diagonals.
+I trust geometry more than any single measuring tool.
+I like checking for squareness using the Pythagorean theorem and/or by measuring diagonals.